 - Section 131(1)(c) Highways Act 1980 - deposits anything whatsoever on a highway so it would damage the highway

-A byelaw was made by us in 1956 which makes it an offence to drive or place a vehicle or cause a vehicle to be driven or placed upon any road margin to which the byelaw applied in such a manner as to injure or be likely to injure any turf or any tree, shrub or plant growing thereon.
+A byelaw was made by us in 1956.
+It makes it an offence to drive, place a vehicle or cause a vehicle to be driven or placed upon any road margin, to which the bylaw applied in such a manner as to injure or be likely to injure any turf or any tree, shrub or plant growing thereon.

-The byelaw applies to any road margin, which was in or beside a public road and was laid or sown with grass or planted with trees and shrubs and maintained constantly in good order for ornamental purposes and has a sign on it indicating that the byelaw applies.
+The bylaw applies to any road margin, which was in or beside a public road and was laid or sown with grass or planted with trees and shrubs and maintained constantly in good order for ornamental purposes and has a sign on it indicating that the bylaw applies.

 Traffic Regulation Orders (TROs)

-Where waiting restrictions are in place by virtue of a TRO and signs and lines are in place to give lawful effect to the restrictions, these apply to any part of the width of a road.
-A road for the purposes of the RTRA means "any length of highway or road to which the public has access" and therefore is much broader in its meaning than "carriageway".
+Where there is awaiting restriction, by virtue of a TRO with signs and lines in place to give lawful effect to the restrictions, these apply to any part of the width of a road.

 Unless otherwise stated in the TRO, the restrictions shown by the kerbside lines and signs apply to the whole width of the road up to the boundary of the adjacent properties, so this would include the verge.

-If parking on the verge is deemed acceptable or appropriate, but needs to be restricted on the carriageway, a TRO can be drafted to exclude the verge so that the restrictions affect only the carriageway.
-Each case needs to be considered on its merits rather than applying a blanket policy to parking on verges.
+If parking on the verge is deemed acceptable, but needs to be restricted on the road, a TRO can be drafted to exclude the verge.

 Where parking on verges is permitted by exemption to a TRO, this would not override:

-- The byelaw where it is in force and the criteria that the verge be maintained constantly for ornamental purposes and have a sign maintained on site are both met; or
+- The bylaw where it is in force and the criteria that the verge be maintained constantly for ornamental purposes and have a sign maintained on site are both met;